-- § Safe industrial facility operations

-- § Coordinated emergency response
+- S Coordinated emergency response

-- § An effective safety sharing forum
+- S An effective safety sharing forum

-- § A trust-based relationship with the community20
+- § A trust-based relationship with the community21

 ConFire is a member of CAER along with other fire districts, cities, government agencies and industry representatives.
 Attachment F lists the CAER member organizations.
 Member companies share their emergency plans to create a coordinated response in the event of an accident.